Some People (Belouis Some song): Music video

+Critical reception

+Upon its reissue in 1986, Tamsin Fontes of the Mid Sussex Times noted that, although the song "lack[s] the punch" of "Imagination", it should "do equally well" and "possess[es] a good, catchy melody and infectiously singalong lyrics".

 Charts

 Cover versions

 In 1986, Murray Head released his version of the song as a single through Virgin.
 The single was unintentionally released around the same time as the 1986 reissue of Some's version.
 Head told the Sunday Mirror in April 1986: "By the time we discovered Belouis Some was releasing his version it was too late.
 You don't set out to have a chart battle because inevitably both sides lose.
 There's nothing I can do about the clash.
 It's justifiably his song."
 Head's version did not enter the UK Singles Chart.